Abandoned & Little-Known Airfields:

 A 1918 Army Signal Corps aerial view looking south along the row of hangars at Eberts Field.

 Several WW1-era photos of hangars & biplanes at Eberts Field (courtesy of Robert Horton).

 The First World War ended (11/11/18) before Eberts Field's first class graduated.

 Construction at Eberts Field ended in January 1919, at a total cost of $1,829,560.

-as that is how it was depicted on the November 1935 Little Rock Sectional Chart.
+Eberts Field was no longer depicted on the November 1935 Little Rock Sectional Chart.